mironbalcerzak/gist-jetty-maven-plugin-w-overlay/README.md

 - moduleB - deploys moduleB to jetty server (no overlay)
 - overlay - deploys overlay to jetty server as overlay

-- allDeps - explicitly includes all dependencies (compile scope) used by module
+- allDeps - explicitly includes all dependencies (compile scope) used by war module
           - profile defined in each of "war-modules" - which is, module-a-war, module-b-war and overlay
 ````
 "allDeps" profile is more of a hack - and cannot be considered as a workaround (especially in war overlay scenario)